 Please see the WGSC’s June 23, 2020 statement regarding caregiving recommendations to UW System Campus Leaders, as the UW System campuses prepare to return to campus in Fall 2020.
 This document provides the foundation of our concerns and considerations.

 After the WGSC released their caregiving statement on June 23, 2020, faculty and staff across the UW System expressed a need for comprehensive follow-up with administrators on each campus, including the formation of a systemwide committee to work on short and long-term goals addressing the national caregiving crisis.
-In recent weeks, caregiving has been even more visible in the news as the reality of school and daycare closures and disruptions reveals the weaknesses in our national caregiving safety net, including the perils facing faculty and staff in higher education.
+As the beginning of the Fall 2020 semester approached, caregiving became even more visible in the news as the reality of school and daycare closures and disruptions has revealed the weaknesses in our national caregiving safety net, including the perils facing faculty and staff in higher education.
 After a series of planning meetings and input from faculty and staff from all campuses, the task force developed the following recommendations.